 It’s August!
 Your vegetable garden is really asserting itself, your flower beds are still full of color, and your lawn, like the dog, is ready to take a nap.
 There’s nothing to do at this point but enjoy it, right?

-Okay, here’s some thing we did in August back in our old zone 4 days.
-We’re sure you can add to the list, especially those August things required in your growing zone and location.
+Okay, here’s something we did in August back in our old zone 4 days.
+We’re sure you can add to the list of gardening tips, especially those August things required in your growing zone and location.

 Did we say stay alert?
 Even as you’re harvesting beans and summer squash, stay vigilant.
 Don’t let weeds make an inroad and especially don’t let them go to seed.
 Explore your garden carefully every few days.
 We especially enjoy doing this when hand watering those plants that might need more moisture than others.
 Or, if our garden is small enough, when we’re hand watering the whole thing.
 Destroy any pests you find.
 Finding aphids?
 Hit them with a soap liquid or … unleash the hounds!

 Cute story… or at least we thought it was cute.
 Our young gardening helper saw us pulling up our pea vines one summer.
 “Wait,” she said.
 “Those are peas!”
 We were happy to see she could identify the plants — after all, she helped with the harvest — but we could see she’d grown too attached.
 “But they’re through making peas,” we tried to explain.
 “You mean they’ve turned into weeds?”